 - In 779, the rise of the Saxons also emboldened the Duke of Bavaria, Tassilo III, who refused to recognize the sovereignty of the Franks and was about to cause trouble throughout the southern part of the Germania, occupied by the Franks.
 But foresaken by his subjects, Tassilo was finally defeated and imprisoned.
 Bavaria was well integrated into the kingdom in 788.
 Charlemagne impounded the huge property of Tassilo, who was considered "the richest man of the Empire", more than Charlemagne himself who has never had a personal fortune.
 Indeed, he was one of the early kings in medieval times to distinguish the Royal Treasury and its property.

 - Then, after Bavaria, Charles faced the Avars, a bellicose tribe from Mongolia, like the Huns, which was established in Pannonia (now Hungary).
 The war against the Avars was merciless.
 Charles replied to the ferocity of the enemy with the same ferocity.
 The confrontation ended with the capture of the Avar royal camp by Pepin, son of Charlemagne.
-Their lands were under the control of the Franks and to Christianity.
+Their lands were under the control of the Franks and converted to Christianity.
 Similar treatment was reserved for the Slavs from Bohemia.
-Following these achievements, the territories of Germania, Hungary, Bohemia and a part of Yugoslavia was stripped off from the grip barbaric.
+Following these achievements, the territories of Germania, Hungary, Bohemia and a part of Yugoslavia was released from the grip of the barbars.